-Dividends and other distributions of a Fund's Shares are distributed, as described below, on a pro rata basis to Beneficial Owners of such shares.
+Dividends and other distributions of Fund Shares are distributed, as described below, on a pro rata basis to Beneficial Owners of such Fund Shares.
 Dividend payments are made through DTC Participants and Indirect Participants to Beneficial Owners then of record with proceeds received from a Fund.